'A truth in art is that whose contradictory is also true.’ (Oscar Wilde)

 (The Observant)

-"Josje’s writing invites us into layered worlds where the lines between truth and fiction blur.
-Through her art, she addresses timely concerns, such as the societal effects of misinformation, while emphasizing the timeless need for genuine human connection. (...)
+"Josje’s writing invites us into layered worlds where the lines between truth and fiction blur. (...)
 Her rapid-paced storytelling keeps us on our toes and swiftly turning every page."
+(Low Hanging Fruit Literary Magazine)

 "I simply had to continue reading.
 Out of curiosity for the fate of the intriguing characters, for the sharp observations, the subtle irony, and most definitely for its commanding writing style" (Prof Jan de Roder, professor of literature and jury member of the Constantijn Huygens Prize and the PC Hooftprize)